pantheon-systems/documentation/source/content/guides/drupal-9-legacy-project-to-pantheon.md

 #### Libraries

 Libraries can be handled similarly to modules, but the specifics depend on how your library code was included in the source site.
-If you're using a library's API, you may have to do additional work to ensure that library functions properly.
+If you're using a library's API, you may have to do additional work to ensure that it functions properly.

 ### Custom Code